Innovation with purpose

 Putting next-gen materials, systems, and energy technologies to the ultimate test

-Syensqo brings deep expertise in material science and engineering to support the goal of creating a fully hydrogen-powered aircraft capable of flying non-stop around the globe.
+Syensqo brings deep expertise in material science and engineering to support the goal of creating a fully composite hydrogen-powered aircraft capable of flying non-stop around the globe.
 Behind the mission is a team of expert minds who are designing, testing, and crafting a groundbreaking plan that pushes our technology and our imagination to new heights.

 Hydrogen storage at -253°C